How will you remember David Silva once he’s retired?

 If all goes to plan, he will add a third league title to his trophy cabinet come May, which will put him level with Frank Lampard.

-I mention Lamps because he rightfully belongs in the elite group of midfielders considered the very best since the Premier League’s inception.
+I mention Lamps because the Chelsea legend rightfully belongs in the elite group of midfielders considered the very best since the Premier League’s inception.

 Other members include, but are not limited to, Paul Scholes, Steven Gerrard, Patrick Vieira, Ryan Giggs and Roy Keane.